adriankasito/Streamlit-Motor-Vehicle-Collisions-In-New-York-City/README.md

 5. **procfile**: Configuration file used for deploying the application on platforms like Heroku.

-6. **data files**: The project uses data files, including a default dataset in CSV format (new.csv) and a background image (collision.jpeg).
+6. **data files**: The project uses data files, including a default dataset in CSV format (new.csv and lat_long.csv) and a background image (collision.jpeg).

 ## Getting Started